nadea-b/TMPS_1/src/README_3.md

 ## Objectives

 - To study and understand the **Behavioral Design Patterns**.
-- As a continuation of the previous laboratory work, think about what communication between software entities might be involed in the system.
+- As a continuation of the previous laboratory work, to think about what communication between software entities might be involed in the system.
 - Implement at least 1 behavioral design pattern in the project (Online Bookstore Management):
     1. **Command Pattern**.